-[Regulation 9A inserted in Gazette 27 Jun 2017 p.
+[Regulation 9A inserted: Gazette 27 Jun 2017 p.
 3412.]

 10. Non-disclosure by auditor and person appointed by Minister

 (1) Except as provided in this regulation an auditor or person appointed by the Minister shall not divulge to any person or in any proceedings, any information that he has obtained in the course of conducting an audit or examination pursuant to the Act.